tigerconnect/desktop-app/README.md

 * If omitted, the application will default to opening "https://login.tigerconnect.com/".
 * Not supported as an uninstaller option.

+`/use-custom-notifications`
+* Use our custom notifications.
+* This can be useful when the built-in ones do not work (e.g., with Citrix).
+* Once installed, this setting can also be updated with `useCustomNotifications` in the configuration file described in [Advanced Topics](#advanced-topics).
+* Not supported as an uninstaller option.

 `/s` or `/S` or `/silent`
 * Do not show any prompts or UI during the installation process.
 * When calling the uninstaller, use capitalized `/S`; the other `/s` and `/silent` variations are not supported.